Kirscher/statapp_2025_curvas/README.md

-# Medical segmentation : handling inter-rater uncertainty and variability
+# Medical Segmentation: Handling Inter-Rater Uncertainty and Variability

-#### ENSAE 2025 Applied statistics
+#### ENSAE 2025 Applied Statistics Project

 Welcome to the repository for the ENSAE StatApp project!
+This project focuses on medical image segmentation with a special emphasis on handling inter-rater uncertainty and variability.

 ## Project Overview

+This project is a fork of [nnU-Net v2](https://github.com/MIC-DKFZ/nnUNet), a powerful framework for medical image segmentation, with a custom command-line interface (CLI) built on top of it.
+The CLI provides easy access to various functionalities including dataset preparation, model training, and data management.

 **Team Members:**
 - Lucas CUMUNEL